What Can a Wealthy Purple Fabric Dealer Teach You About Faith and Business?

 She didn't compartmentalize her faith from her home or business.
 She integrated everything.

-Your Business Is Part of Your Ministry
+Your Business is Part of Your Ministry

 Lydia teaches us what so many Christian women entrepreneurs need to hear.